Contact Press / Media

 Address: Schillingallee 68, 18057 Rostock, Germany

-The group offers the full range of preclinical and clinical analyses of extracorporeal technologies based on a broad spectrum of in-vitro simulations, small and large animal models as well as a powerful clinical study network for in- and outpatients.
-Moreover, the group offers self-developed, unique analytic and diagnostic devices including an ex-situ intestine model, a cell sensor and novel protein assays.
+The department offers the full range of preclinical and clinical analyses of extracorporeal technologies based on a broad spectrum of in-vitro simulations, small and large animal models as well as a powerful clinical study network for in- and outpatients.
+Moreover, the department offers self-developed, unique analytic and diagnostic devices including an ex-situ intestine model, a cell sensor and novel protein assays.

 Usable area: 2000m²